I’ve to go tell you, I’m excited to share this post with you today.

 This constant buzz of activity often leaves our mind spinning, and the fast-paced approach to communication and entertainment has actually shortened our attention span.
 Yikes!

-But the good news, is there are many fun and innovative ways to overcome this obstacle.
+But the good news is there are many fun ways to overcome this obstacle.

 What’s more, if you’re absorbed in an especially engaging book, reading also helps eliminate mental distractions.
 It pulls you into the narrative and silences your busy mind.